sgflores/cruder/ARCHITECTURE.md

 2. **Open/Closed Principle (OCP)**
    - Open for extension through strategies
    - Closed for modification of core functionality
-   - New search/validation/export strategies can be added without changing existing code
+   - Search/Validation/Export strategies can be added without changing existing code

 3. **Liskov Substitution Principle (LSP)**
    - Child services can be substituted for parent services